Peta Matthews – Practice Manager

 Megan uses a person-centred, strengths-based approach to counselling and has experience in Cognitive Behaviour Therapy (CBT), Mindfulness, Cognitive Processing Therapy for PTSD and Motivational Interviewing (MI).

-Her specific areas of interest include relationship issues, anxiety, depression, trauma and PTSD.
+Her specific areas of interest include relationship issues, eating disorders, anxiety, depression, trauma and PTSD.
 However, she is able to work with a range of different personal challenges including stress/motivational issues, grief and loss, self-esteem/body image issues and addictions (gambling, alcohol & minor drug-use issues).

 Megan also has widespread experience working with children, adolescents, and young adults (10-25).